Negha Shahin: Early life

 Negha was assaulted and then kicked out by her parents when she came out as transgender.
 She moved to Chennai with her Plus Two certificate.

 Career

-Negha is a trained mental health counsellor, having worked with a NGO called Thozhi she have counseled over 100+ trans women to overcome their gender issues and fight against their social stigma During this, she became a model and a television anchor.
-She also worked a video jockey with Ananda Vikatan.
+Negha is a trained mental health counsellor, having worked with a NGO called Thozhi.
+She has counseled over 100+ trans women to overcome their gender issues and fight against their social stigma.
+During this, she became a model and a television anchor.
+She also worked as a video jockey with Ananda Vikatan.

-Negha is the writer of Love Is Love and director of Sandakaranga.
+Negha is the writer of Love Is Love. and director of Sandakaranga.
 “This is the first-time trans men and trans women have come together on a stage,” says Negha in Rural India Online.

 In 2021, she appeared in Antharam, for which she was the first transgender woman to win a Maiden Award at the 52nd Kerala State Film Awards.

-She has also starred in over few short films namely, Piravi, Manam and Thirunagal.
+She has also starred in a few short films namely, Piravi, Manam and Thirunagal.
 She worked on a Tamil film The Road (2023), which also stars Trisha and Miya George.